Koproduktionslabor/the_end_of_the_internet/README.md

 ### HTML Hyperlink story [Visit site](https://koproduktionslabor.github.io/this_is_the_end_of_the_internet/1start1.html)

-Project by [Kamalanetra](https://www.kamalanetrahung.com/) in colaboration with Koproduktionslabor
+A project by [Kamalanetra](https://www.kamalanetrahung.com/) developed with mentoring support from Flor Alonso, Koproduktionslabor.
 //Part of the Exhibition:

 ## DANCING THROUGH GUILT AND FEAR